longenbach/F1_Fantasy/README.md

 Extra:

-* There are no restrictions on how many drivers can be used from a particular team.
+* There are no restrictions on how many drivers can be used by a particular team.
-* Turbo driver can be different for each race, but must be selected prior to saving your team and doesn't count as a substitution.
+* A Turbo Driver can be different for each race but must be selected before saving your team and doesn't count as a substitution.
 If your Turbo Driver's price increases to above $20m after you have selected them as your Turbo Driver you can keep them as your Turbo Driver.
 * You also have two Mega Driver plays per season which multiplies the points scored by the selected driver by 3x.

 For the details see [fantasy rules](https://fantasy.formula1.com/game-rules).

 ## F1 Fantasy Points:
 The fantasy points system is complex.
-Each race your 5 **Drivers** and 1 **Constructor** score points during qualifying session and Sunday's race. **Constructor** points are essentially calculated by adding together their two driver's points.
+Each race your 5 **Drivers** and 1 **Constructor** score points during the qualifying session and Sunday's race. **Constructor** points are essentially calculated by adding together their two driver's points.
 Streak points are also given out for consistent top performance across 3 and 5 races in a row.

 For the details see [fantasy points](https://fantasy.formula1.com/points-scoring).